nqhoan-axonivy/salesforce-connector/salesforce-connector-product/README.md

 This connector builds the REST API and provides a means to access Salesforce's resources.
 A client can utilize the REST API to manipulate Salesforce (SF) objects.
 For instance, to perform **CRUD** operations on an Opportunity object or to query and retrieve data.
 Salesforce Connector:

 - Provides the standard set of Rest APIs to manipulate one specific object of SalesForce Opportunity.
-- Track the status and the number of each status opportunity.
+- Track the status and the number of each status Opportunity.
 - Manipulate the object Opportunity.
-- Build a standard Rest client to apply Salesforce Object Query Language.
+- Build a standard Rest client to apply Salesforce Object Query Language (SOQL).

 # Configuration